ModelarData/ModelarDB-RS/README.md

 ## Installation
 Refer to the [Installation](docs/user/README.md#installation) section of the [User](docs/user/README.md) documentation for installation instructions on setting up ModelarDB on four major operating systems.
-To support quickly deploying ModelarDB, instructions for setting up a [Docker](https://docs.docker.com/) environment are included in the [Docker](docs/user/README.md#docker) section.
+To easily experiment with ModelarDB, instructions for setting up a [Docker](https://docs.docker.com/) environment are included in the [Docker](docs/user/README.md#docker) section.

 ## Usage
-Usage instructions for running a server, ingesting data, and querying data using ModelarDB is included in the [Usage](docs/user/README.md#usage) section of the [User](docs/user/README.md) documentation.
+Usage instructions for running a server, ingesting data, and querying data using ModelarDB are included in the [Usage](docs/user/README.md#usage) section of the [User](docs/user/README.md) documentation.

 ## Development